 Bouchard is a project at this point with the tall frame of a prototypical NHL goaltender.
 He is still fairly raw as a prospect but has the work ethic and commitment to improve.

-Bouchard is in his third QMJHL season in 2015-16.
-Acquired by Baie Comeau in a June 2015 trade with Val-d'Or, he began the season with the rebuilding Drakkar before being traded to Moncton in December 2015.
-Overmatched at times during his time with the Drakkar, Bouchard has shared the goaltending duties for second-place Moncton with rookie Blade Mann-Dixon.
-Bouchard's play down the stretch and in the playoffs will likely determine if he receives an entry-level contract.
-Drafted in 2014, Bouchard would re-enter the 2016 NHL Draft if not signed before then.
-As with many goalies taken late in the draft, he was taken based on his raw tools and his NHL potential is unclear.
+Bouchard began the 2015-16 with Baie Comeau after being acquired in a June 2015 trade with Val-d'Or, skating in 21 games with the rebuilding Drakkar before being traded to Moncton in December 2015.
+After sharing the goaltending duties for second-place Moncton with rookie Blade Mann-Dixon, he handled the bulk of the goaltending during the Wildcats run to the QMJHL semifinals.
+He did not sign an entry-level contract with Dallas and will re-enter the 2016 NHL Draft.
+As with many goalies taken late in the draft, he has some raw tools but his NHL potential is uncertain.